SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 Statements
 ==========

-..
-FIXME: Revise the intro para for #if and #line.

-In Swift, there are two kinds of statements: simple statements and control flow statements.
+In Swift, there are three kinds of statements: simple statements, compiler control statements, and control flow statements.
 Simple statements are the most common and consist of either an expression or a declaration.
+Compiler control statements allow the program to change aspects of the compiler's behavior and include a build configuration and line control statement.

 Control flow statements are used to control the flow of execution in a program.
 There are several types of control flow statements in Swift, including loop statements, branch statements, and control transfer statements.
+Loop statements allow a block of code to be executed repeatedly, branch statements allow a certain block of code to be executed only when certain conditions are met, and control transfer statements provide a way to alter the order in which code is executed.
 In addition, Swift provides a ``do`` statement to introduce scope, and catch and handle errors, and a ``defer`` statement for running clean-up actions just before the current scope exits.

-Loop statements allow a block of code to be executed repeatedly, branch statements allow a certain block of code to be executed only when certain conditions are met, and control transfer statements provide a way to alter the order in which code is executed.
-Each type of control flow statement is described in detail below.

 A semicolon (``;``) can optionally appear after any statement and is used to separate multiple statements if they appear on the same line.